Home

 History

-This event is inspired by the Dawn Dance that was hosted in Battleboro, VT for many many years.
+This event is inspired by the Dawn Dance that was hosted in Brattleboro, VT for many many years.
 Read the interesting and well documented history of the dawn dance here.
 Here is an excerpt -- "There is evidence of late-night social dancing in America, going back at least as far as the 18th century.
 John Quincy Adams noted such events in his diary in 1787: “…At about seven o’clock we met at the dancing hall, and from that time till between three and four in the morning we were continually dancing.”
 Numerous other references to after-midnight dancing can be found over the next two hundred years."

 Come dance till dawn with us!